 G. Internal Control Systems and their adequacy

 The Company has a proper and adequate system of controls in order to ensure that allassets are safeguarded against loss from unauthorised use or disposal.
 All transactionsare properly checked verified recorded and reported correctly.
 Regular Internal Auditchecks are carried out to ensure that the responsibilities are executed effectively andthat proper and adequate systems are in place.

 H. Safety Health and Environment

 Your Company is certified for Quality Management Systems under ISO TS 16949:2009Environmental Management System under ISO 14001:2004 and also certified for OccupationalHealth and Safety Assessment Series (OHSAS 18001:2007) by Indian Register Quality Systems(IRQS).
 All the three systems are in the process of up-gradation.

 Requirements of environmental acts and regulations are complied with.
 Monitoring andanalysis of water stack emissions and ambient air quality etc. are undertakenperiodically to verify whether the level of environmental parameters are maintained wellwithin the specified limits.
 Sewage Treatment Plant (STP) with 250 KLD (kilo liters perday) capacity is operated to treat domestic wastewater with extended biological aerationsystem.
 Sludge generated from STP is being used as manure for garden and treatedwastewater is used for gardening.

 For effective suppression of dust emissions jet type fixed sprinklers are provided.

-Under ISO: 14001 and OHSAS: 18001 the following management programs have been taken-upand completed during FY2016-17 at its plant at Koppal.
+Under ISO: 14001 and OHSAS: 18001 the following management programs have been taken-upand completed during FY2017-2018 at its plant at Koppal.

-1. Dust extraction system has been installed in Foundry (Sand PlantSand cooler and Shake out Area).
+1. Dust extraction system has been installed and commissioned in Foundry (Sand PlantSand cooler and Shake out Area).